Data Management and Sharing (DMS) Resources

-Navigating The New National Institutes of Health (NIH) Policy On Data Management And Sharing
+National Institutes of Health (NIH) Data Management & Sharing Policy

 • Data Type – what will be generated, managed, preserved, and shared?